-I know I am a marketing guy, but as I troll the web looking for problems to solve, one thing keeps popping up.
+I know I am a marketing guy, but as I research the web (Trolling) looking for problems to solve, one thing keeps popping up.

 So, in this blog post, I am going to give you some important lessons, tips and even a checklist on how to end or at least help you in finding and keeping good employees.
 Also, how to fire them, without getting your ass in legal trouble.